 Use discount code "SHOP10" at checkout to save 10% on The Nori Press!

-What Is a Clothing Steamer?
+What Is a Garment Steamer?

 You may have heard these appliances go by the name “garment steamer” or just “steamer.”
 The purpose of clothing steamers is to quickly remove wrinkles from fabrics using a high temperature of steam.
+Clothes steamers can also be used for various household tasks such as defrosting freezers, cleaning grout, removing grease and baked-on food, sanitizing toys, detailing cars, removing labels and stickers, refreshing drapes, bedding, and upholstery, and cleaning carpets and upholstery stains.

 Although they are closely related and often grouped together with clothing irons, the two devices hold significant differences.
 Clothing steamers are gentle on the clothing and avoid scorching them by relaxing the fibers in the clothing to get out the wrinkles rather than flattening them like clothing irons do.
 Because of this, steamers are usually better for removing wrinkles from more delicate fabrics, such as silk or satin.
+Handheld steamers are particularly beneficial for delicate fabrics, providing a smooth, casual finish while being gentle on materials like silk, wool, and cashmere.

 Clothing steamers are extremely easy to use as many are handheld.
 They require very minimal setup and only require you to fill up the water reservoir or tank and wait for it to heat up before you start using it.